 Saint Paul College will be a leader in providing comprehensive life-long learning through innovative and quality focused strategies and services.

 Based on the 2020 Vision and Strategic Plan, Saint Paul College has the following strategic goals:

-- Expand access, service, opportunity and success.
+- Expand opportunity and support to increase learner persistence and success.

 - Optimize organizational innovation and development.